5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Install_macOS12.md

 After the USB installer has been created, do the following:

-- Copy the OpenCore-Patcher App to the USB Installer (and OCAT or your plist Editor of choise as well)
+- Copy the OpenCore-Patcher App to the USB Installer (and OCAT or your plist Editor of choice as well)
 - Mount EFI Partition of the USB flash drive
 - Paste in my EFI Folder and edit the `config.plist`:
-	- Change SMBIOS to `MacBookPro10,1` (should be set already)
+	- Generate SMBIOS date for `MacBookPro10,1` (Core i7) or `MacBookPro10,2` (Core i5)
 	- Change `csr-active-config` to: `EF0F0000` (a must to install the Intel HD400 Drivers)
 - Reboot from USB flash drive
 - Once you see the Install dialog go to Utilities and run Disk Utility to format the SSD or APFS Container you want to use.